xdega/laravel-with-docker/README.md

-# laravel-with-docker
+# Laravel With Docker
 Clean install of Laravel, with support for Docker.
+Simply run ` sudo docker-compose up` from the project root.

 # Environment Settings